 As described in the message flow details of the authorization code grant, the end user interacts with BankID in three different stages, depending on the scopes given to indicate which service is requested.

-- Authentication: The end user provides credentials for the selected IDP method
+- Authentication: The end user provides credentials for the selected method

 - Consent dialogues: The end user provides consent to share data with the merchant (if requested by the merchant)